HanseltimeIndustries/pkgtest/docs/User Guide/99-design.md

 ### Prerequisite Tools

-For all NodeJS package managers (TODO- bun/deno support), corepack is used to download and run the correct version of a package manager.
+For all NodeJS package managers (TODO- bun support), corepack is used to download and run the correct version of a package manager.

 We expect that: